Edward Habershon: Holy Trinity Church, Blendworth

 This church was built in 1851–52 to serve the Hampshire villages of Blendworth and Horndean.
 It is Decorated Gothic Revival in style with a tall spire.

 St John the Baptist's Church, Hove

 This church was built between 1852 and 1854.
 It has a three-stage tower (with ashlar spire that was added later) and is dressed with knapped flint and stone.
 The interior has carved corbels In the 1850s Robert William Edis was apprenticed to the brothers.

-All Saints Church, Belvedere
+All Saints' Church, Belvedere

 The Habershons built this church as a proprietary chapel for Sir Culling Eardley, 3rd Baronet.
 Work took place between 1853 and 1861.
-It is now an Anglican parish church and has Grade II listed status.
+It is now a Church of England parish church and has Grade II listed status.

 Belvedere railway station (demolished)

-The original Belvedere railway station was built at the same time as All Saints Church.
+The original Belvedere railway station was built at the same time as All Saints' Church.
 It was demolished and replaced in 1968 and again in 2000.